New Zealand’s land records are held in three forms – the original paper records, on microfilm, and as digital files:

-- Original paper records: many of the original title records are now held by Archives New Zealand as part of the country’s public archive; some are still held by Toitū Te Whenua, if required for ongoing business use.
-Toitū Te Whenua continues to hold all records relating to the survey cadastre.
+- Original paper records are mostly held by Archives New Zealand as part of the public archive.
+Paper records that are still needed for business use are held by Toitū Te Whenua.
+We also hold all records relating to the survey cadastre.

-The lists on this page show in summary form which of our older land records are held by Toitū Te Whenua, and which are held by Archives.
-Some types of records are stored partly at one agency, partly at the other (the divisions can depend on the historical actions of separate land registration offices).
+The lists below summarise which of our older land records are held by Toitū Te Whenua, and which are held by Archives New Zealand.
+Some types of records are stored partly at one agency, and partly at the other.
+The historical actions of the different land registration offices can determine who holds what records.

 Record sets are stored as close as possible to their land registration district (see map).
-They are accessible through a Toitū Te Whenua office, or through a branch of Archives.
+They can be accessed through a Toitū Te Whenua office, or through a branch of Archives New Zealand.

 On this page: